Skip to content

 How we calculated this -- for the engineer your CMO is going to forward this to.

 Every constant in this calculator is documented and dated.
 The hosting tier penalties come from public host rate cards.
-CVE counts come from a Patchstack public DB snapshot dated May 2026, matched against the top 50 plugins by install share.
+CVE counts come from a Patchstack public vulnerability database snapshot dated May 2026, matched against the top 50 plugins by install share.
 Migration cost bands match the range we quote in real discovery calls.
 Plugin licence inflation is set at 8% per year (industry trailing 5-year average).
 The 60-month chart compounds these monthly with a one-time migration spike for the Modern Jamstack series.
-The detailed methodology page ships with Phase 4.
+Every constant is rendered live on the methodology page.

 Why compare against Modern Jamstack?